Reading 5–7 Arsenal: Pre-match

 At the Arsenal Annual General Meeting, manager Arsène Wenger had made it clear that the League Cup was fifth on his list of priorities; the Premier League, Champions League, FA Cup and top four all were more important, according to Wenger.
 This statement had come after poor displays against Norwich City and Schalke 04; both games had ended in defeats.
-Arsenal responded to this with a narrow victory against Wigan Athletic at the Emirates Stadium, Mikel Arteta scoring a late winner.

-Reading boss Brian McDermott, having won the League Managers Association Championship Manager of the Year the previous campaign, had insisted that his players deserved a lot of credit after their 90th-minute equaliser at home to Fulham, but conceded that they needed to "finish the job off", with his team having taken the lead four times in the Premier League that season and still not won.
+Arsenal responded to this with a narrow victory against QPR at the Emirates Stadium, Mikel Arteta scoring a late winner.
+Reading manager Brian McDermott, having won the League Managers Association Championship Manager of the Year the previous campaign, had insisted that his players deserved a lot of credit after their 90th-minute equaliser at home to Fulham, but conceded that they needed to "finish the job off", with his team having taken the lead four times in the Premier League that season and still not won.

 McDermott had named a near full-strength team in the 3–2 third round win at QPR, but still made six changes to the side that drew 3–3 with Fulham in the Premier League, including swapping goalkeeper Alex McCarthy with Adam Federici.
 A deep-lying 4–4–2 was selected by McDermott, with Jason Roberts and Noel Hunt being paired up front.
 Captain Kaspars Gorkss retained his place.
 Arsenal meanwhile made eleven changes as Arsène Wenger rested numerous first-team players following their hard-fought home win over QPR; a 4–5–1 formation was favoured by the Frenchman, with Andrey Arshavin and Theo Walcott to shift from midfield in support of Marouane Chamakh, with Johan Djourou captaining the side.

 Match

 Overview

 Arsenal kicked off the match in their classic red shirts with white sleeves; Reading in their home strip of blue and white hoops.
 Reading started the match on the front foot, hitting the post in the 3rd minute through Sean Morrison, before a Jay Tabb shot was blocked in the 9th minute.
 But three minutes later, Reading had their goal.
 Andrey Arshavin gave the ball away and the home side quickly countered, with Jason Roberts firing in Hal Robson-Kanu`s cross to give Reading a "deserved" advantage.
 It was soon 2–0, with Chris Gunter firing the ball in from the byline, where Laurent Koscielny attempted to divert clear, only to stab the ball into his own net.
 Just two minutes later, and Mikele Leigertwood had made it three.
 Seizing the ball after a cleared corner, he struck a fierce effort which was punched into the Arsenal goal by Emiliano Martinez.
 With eight minutes to go before half-time, a fast break from Reading saw Leigertwood find Garath McCleary out wide, and his cross was nodded in by Noel Hunt to make it 4–0 Reading.

-Two minutes of added time were awarded; in the last of those, a neat through-ball from Andrey Arshavin found Walcott in acres of space, and the Englishman's dinked finish made it 4–1 at half-time.
+Two minutes of added time were awarded; in the last of those, a neat through-ball from Andrey Arshavin found Walcott in space, and the Englishman's dinked finish made it 4–1 at half-time.